SwipeSpark/General-Downloads/README.md

 # General-Downloads
- All miscellaneous downloads that don't come under reports or whitepapers.
+ All miscellaneous downloads that don't come under reports or whitepapers within SwipeSpark for-profit and not-for-profit businesses.